devifeoma/myraveapp/README.md

 # Installing Ionic CLI 5 and Cordova
 - npm install -g ionic cordova

-- ionic start
+- ionic start myraveapp blank

-- cd myapp
+- cd myraveapp

 - npm install --save rave-ionic4

 - ionic cordova plugin add cordova-plugin-inappbrowser

 - npm install --save @ionic-native/in-app-browser

 - Add the module to your AppModule

 - Ensure that you have set up a redirect url to handle the response sent from rave.
 See here for guide lines on how to set up your redirect url

 # Usage